 Get your Maine lobster fix across the street at Mabel’s Lobster Claw – a classic Maine restaurant serving Lobster Savannah, stew, and lobster rolls – all fresh and delicious from this family-owned, old school spot, where the Bush’s go.

-Explore Dock Square in the evening, the boutiques, the gelato at Rococo’s or Aunt Marie’s, or the nightlife at Pedros or Pilot House – where the core locals go.
+Explore Dock Square in the evening, the boutiques, a sweet ending at Satelite Donuts, gelato at Rococo’s or Aunt Marie’s, or a nightcap and nightlife at Pedros or Pilot House – where the core locals go.

 In the early morning, walk out Ocean Ave past St Anne’s Church, an 1887 episcopal stone chapel on the sea, then continue by the beautiful “summer cottages” (read: grand seaside mansions) to Walkers’ Point – President Bush’s summer compound.
 Take a picture at the Anchor to Windward, you’ll know it when you see it!
 Pass Blowing Cave and Thunder Hole on your way along the oceanfront sidewalk.

 Hit the beach!
 Colony Beach is rocky but with a fantastic view of the boats coming and going out the breakwater, a popular place to fish too.
 Kennebunk Beach – across the River – is a great sandy beach – locals call it Gooch’s Beach, or beyond that on Beach Ave – headed south west – is Mother’s Beach which has a playground and fun tidal pools (at low tide).
 Ask your hotel for a beach guest pass for the beaches on the Kennebunk side of town.
 More of our favorite beaches in Kennebunkport & Kennebunk.